usp-rol/usp-core-waap-killercoda-dev/README.md

 **Keep in mind when renaming directories the killercoda scenario URL will change!**

+The order of the scenarios without a `structure.json` will be according the scenario title alphabetically sorted!

 ## Rules and guidelines

 * use the term 'USP Core WAAP' (and not 'Core Waap' - note the upercase waap)